UnknownException505/Joke.Win32.LizBSOD/README.md

 # ❤️ For skidders
 I know that some people will skid some effects after I release APM 08279-5255.exe's source code to put in their malwares, and even if I complain about it, nothing will change...

-So for that reason I added a GPLv3 license.
+So for that reason I added a MIT license.
 In other words, if you use/modify a part of my code, you need to make your project open source and give me credit!